AutoVision-cloud/Deformable-PV-RCNN/README.md

 ## Results and models

 The results on KITTI 3D Object Detection val are shown in the table below.
-* Our models are trained with Pytorch 1.5, 8 GTX 1080Ti GPUs and are available for download.

 |                                                     | Car | Pedestrian | Cyclist  | download |